History and Purpose:

 2016 Perkin Award Medalist – Peter Trefonas

-Dr. Trefonas made major contributions to the development of many successful products which are used in the production of integrated circuits spanning multiple device design generations from 2 micron to 22 nm node technologies.
-These include photoresists, antireflectant coatings, underlayers, developers, ancillary products, and environmentally safer ‘green’ products.
-These electronic materials have had a high commercial impact, and have helped to facilitate the progress the Information Age.
+Trefonas made major contributions to the development of many successful products which are used in the production of integrated circuits spanning multiple device design generations, from 2 micron to 14 nm node technologies.
+These include photoresists, antireflectant coatings, underlayers, developers, ancillary products, and environmentally safer green products.
+These electronic materials have had a high commercial impact, and have helped to facilitate the progress of the Information Age.

-The subjects of Pete’s scientific publications include photopolymer and photoresist chemistry, block copolymers and self-assembly, organic antireflectants, lithographic mechanistic simulations, organosilicon polymers, and a variety of other topics within the field of materials science.
-He is an inventor on 61 US patents, has over 25 additional published active US patent applications, is an author of 94 journal and technical publications, and has recently received the 2014 ACS Heroes of Chemistry Award and the 2014 SPIE Willson Award.
+He is an inventor on 61 US patents, has over 25 additional published active U.S. patent applications, is an author of 99 journal and technical publications, and is a recent recipient of both the 2014 ACS Heroes of Chemistry Award and the 2014 SPIE Willson Award.

-Pete earned his PhD in Inorganic Chemistry with Prof. Robert West at the University of Wisconsin-Madison in 1985, and his BS in Chemistry at the University of New Orleans in 1980.
-Originally a native of New Orleans, Dr. Trefonas has lived with his family in Medway, Massachusetts for the last 27 years.
+Trefonas earned his Ph.D. in inorganic chemistry with Prof. Robert West at the University of Wisconsin-Madison in 1985 and his Bachelor of Science in chemistry at the University of New Orleans in 1980.
+Originally a native of New Orleans, Trefonas has lived with his family in Medway, Massachusetts for the last 27 years.